 Varicose veins are dilated tortuous superficially located venous channels that accompany the superficial veins of the upper or lower limbs.

-Vasa previa is a term given when there are abnormal fetal vessels within the amniotic membranes that either cross or run in extreme close proximity to the internal cervical os.
+Vasa praevia is a term given when there are abnormal fetal vessels within the amniotic membranes that either cross or run in extremely close proximity to the internal cervical os.

 Vasa previa can be of two types

-type I (present in ~ 90% of cases with vasa previa 3): abnormal fetal vess...
+type I (present in ~ 90% of cases with vasa praevia 3): abnormal fetal ...

-The VASARI MRI feature set is a system designed to enable consistent description of gliomas using a set of defined visual features and controlled vocabulary.
-It is the result of work by The Cancer Imaging Archive (TCIA) who publish relevant guides to use, and additional resources 1,2.
-The system...
+The VASARI (Visually AcceSAble Rembrandt Images) MRI feature set is a system designed to enable consistent description of gliomas using a set of defined visual features and controlled vocabulary.
+It is the result of work by The Cancer Imaging Archive (TCIA) who publish relevant guides to use, an...